GoogleCloudPlatform/federated-learning/README.md

 ## Architecture

 The blueprint uses a [multi-tenant](https://cloud.google.com/kubernetes-engine/docs/concepts/multitenancy-overview) architecture.
-The federated learning workloads are treated as a tenant within the cluster.
+The workloads provided by third parties are treated as a tenant within the cluster.
 These tenant workloads are grouped in a dedicated namespace, and isolated on dedicated cluster nodes.
 This way, you can apply security controls and policies to the nodes and namespace that host the tenant workloads.

 ### Infrastructure